Paris Agreement passes first stress test at COP22

 “While parties work to finalise the Paris Agreement “fine print” by the next major political moment in 2018, more needs to be done in the next few years to clarify consistency of national targets.
 In addition, there are still gaps in finance and adaptation, despite some announcements here on financing for adaptation and capacity building.
 We expect to see developed countries up their game significantly on finance and other support beyond current projections, and are very encouraged to see China and other countries stepping up their south-south cooperation.

-“This work was bolstered by the Climate Vulnerable Forum, a group of around 50 countries that committed to reviewing and improving their current emissions-cutting goals in 2018 and shifting to 100% renewable energy by 2050 or before.
+“This work was bolstered by the Climate Vulnerable Forum, a group of around 50 countries that committed to reviewing and improving their current emissions-cutting goals in 2018 and shifting to 100 per cent renewable energy by 2050 or before.

 “Here in Marrakech the negotiations kick-started a critical discussion about the rules for implementing the agreement and accelerating climate action.
 It set the path for the next sets of negotiations to complete those rules and raise ambition, paving the way to tighten national commitments, improve preparedness at home and provide financial support in line with science and equity.